yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Appointment-intro.md

  - **Patient Instruction (Extension)** - this is a useful field added in FHIR R4, and pre-adopted by us here as an extension.
 It provides a more specific alternative to the "comment" field for any notes specifically intended for the patient.
 It might be used, for example, by an appointment reminders app to provide instructions such as “Please arrive at least 10 minutes beforehand, and go to the room at the end of the corridor”

  - **Additional Participants** - other participant type codes in the list may optionally be used to reference other FHIR Resource types ie RelatedPerson, Device, Healthcare Service.
-However it must not be assumed that a data consumer will necessarily have the ability to display anything more than the provided “display” text on the reference about these.
+However it must not be assumed that a data consumer will have the ability to display anything more than the provided “display” text associated with a reference to these resources.

  - **Incoming Referral**: Link to the originating Referral, if relevant and implemented.
 This could be very useful information.
 However FHIR makes significant changes from the STU3 "ReferralRequest" to the R4 "ServiceRequest", and so we are reluctant to mandate implementation at this stage